 The couple write a love letter to one another before the ceremony, expressing their thoughts about the good qualities that they have found in their partner and the reason/s for falling in love.
-The ceremony will give this a narrative and the couple will place their love letters into a box along with a bottle or two of their favourite wine.
-The box is then sealed to be opened on the couples 5th anniversary.
-The box is locked during the ceremony.
+The ceremony will give this a narrative and the couple will place their love letters into a box along with a bottle or two of their favourite wine/champagne or even a fine spirit.
+The box is then sealed to be opened on the couples 1st, 5th, 10th or even every anniversary.
+The box is sealed during the ceremony.

 A ring warming ceremony involves the couples wedding rings being circulated among the wedding guests during the wedding ceremony.
 The guests hold the rings and make a wish for the couple’s marriage.
 The rings eventually return to the best man/woman/person prior to the ring exchange.
 This is a lovely way to involve everyone in your wedding ceremony.
 (The rings are usually tied to a pillow cushion/box during this enhancement)